awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-weighted.md

 # Values for Weighted Records<a name="resource-record-sets-values-weighted"></a>

-When you create weighted records, you specify the following values:
+When you create weighted records, you specify the following values\.

 + [Name](#rrsets-values-weighted-name)